 This statement sets GDUK Door Solutions Ltd. ("the Company")'s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.
+This statement confirms our compliance with the Modern Slavery Act: 2015.

 As part of the manufacturing and service industry, the Company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The Company is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.